Helping Someone Quit

 If they don’t want to quit

 It’s true that not every smoker wants to quit.
 If someone you love is not ready yet, it still helps to let them know you will be there to support them if they ever want to.
 You also can talk about how to make their tobacco use safer for the people around them.
 Here are a few ways to do this:

 - Make vehicles, homes and workplaces smoke-free to reduce second-hand smoke exposure to everyone else

 - Create a plan so they are not smoking around babies, children or pregnant women

 - Ask if they want to try to cut down on the amount of tobacco that they use

 Want more help?

-For more advice on how to start a conversation about quitting with someone you care about, call the NWT Quitline 24/7 at 1-866-286-5099.
-The friendly, non-judgemental Care Coaches will help you understand what the smoker is going through and provide suggestions on how to approach them when the time is right.
+For more advice on how to start a conversation about quitting with someone you care about, call 811 or 1-844-259-1793.
+The friendly, non-judgemental registered nurses trained to support people to quit smoking, will help you understand what the smoker is going through and provide suggestions on how to approach them when the time is right.